husarion/rosbot-docker/demo/README.md

 ./map-save.sh
 ```

-Your map has been saved in docker volume and is now in the `maps/` folder.
+Your map has been saved in docker volume and is available in the `maps/` folder.

+Mapping phase is completed, you can stop / remove all running containers on ROSbot.

 ### 7. Localization on an already created map

 Depending on the network configuration (LAN/VPN) execute the chosen pair of commands in the PC or ROSbot's terminal:

 <table>